davidhnguyen2000/avatar-wiki/docs/source/index.rst

 You can check how to bleed the system properly at :ref:`bleed-system`.

-You can check how to start the video system at :ref:`video-instructions`.
+You can check how to start the video system at :ref:`video-instructions-avatar`.

 .. note::